PeterCDMcLean/audit_libstdcxx/README.md

 The audit library CMake target must be searched for and found by `find_package(AuditLibstdcxx REQUIRED)`

-During find_package, the libstdcxx_so target will wrap the libstdc++.so.6 with the highest GLIBCXX ELF symbol version.
+During find_package, the AuditLibstdcxx::libstdcxx_so target will wrap the libstdc++.so.6 with the highest GLIBCXX ELF symbol version.

-The user must accomplish three objectives:
+If using the AUTO_LINK options, the user must accomplish three objectives:
-  1. Link exectuables with the `AuditLibstdcxx::libstdcxx_exe` CMake Target.
-      - This will transitively link with the link_audit_libstdcxx target which will set the -audit flag to the linker
-  2. Set the `AUDIT_LIBRARIES` custom property of the exectuable to the audit library's relative path
+  1. Set the `AUDIT_LIBRARIES` custom property of the exectuable to the audit library's relative path
       - This sets the DT_AUDIT ELF property through a CMake custom property
+      - $ORIGIN can be used, but there are CMake escape bugs for different generators.
       - This path must be accessible in both build environment AND install environment for full functionality.
-See step 4.
+See step 3.
-  3. Install the libstdcxx that the was chosen by AuditLibstdcxx
+  2. Install the libstdcxx that the was chosen by AuditLibstdcxx
+      - Set INSTALL_RPATH such that it can find the installed libstdcxx
       - By default in the example, the `libstdcxx_so` target is installed to `${CMAKE_INSTALL_PREFIX}/lib`.
-  4. Install the audit library for both built and installed environments
+  3. Install the audit library for both built and installed environments
-      - Copy the audit library to a known path relative to the application's build and installed path
+      - The audit library must be discoverable from the AUDIT_LIBRARIES property.
       - NOTE: If a path in `AUDIT_LIBRARIES` does not resolve to an audit library, systems with glibc 2.32+ show a runtime error (but still proceed)

 In order to execute an application from the build folder, the build binary and audit library relative paths and AUDIT_LIBRARIES property must be the